-It’s not easy being a black dog.
-Many people do not like black dogs.
-Light colored dogs get adopted at the rate of the 3 to 1 against the black dogs.
+It’s never been easy being a black dog.
+Most people do not like black dogs.
+Light colored dogs get adopted at the rate of the 3 to 1 compared to the black dogs.

 Whenever they need a big, mean dog, they always select a black dog.
 Occasionally it’s a very, very dark colored dog.
 Now they select the dog and then change the color of the dog to black in post-production (ie computers) to make it more menacing.
 The colour Black is supposed to be the colour of evil and/or misfortune.

 Black dogs also take longer to get adopted than lighter colored dogs.

-BTW, brindle colored dogs take even longer than black dog to get adopted according to the US SPCA.
+BTW, brindle colored dogs take even longer than black dogs to get adopted according to the US SPCA.

 Photographing a black dog is difficult because black is not a colour.
-Black is a lack of colour.
-I need to show some details in the blacks or the dog would become just black blob.
+Black is the absence of colour and I need to show some details in the blacks or the dog would become just black blob.

-To show the black dog, I use contrast by have the black dog against an other colour that can contrast with the black, then I can open some the shadows and give it some details.
-People will perceive the dog as black.
+To photograph a black dog, usually I use contrast by having the black dog against an other colour that can contrast with the black, then I can open some the shadows and give it some details.
+People will still perceive the dog as black.
+The main problem is finding the balance to have enough to show some light in the eyes or the dog will look lifeless.

 Camera: Canon 7DMkII ISO 1250 and 1/250